“They will all die”: the doctor fears the worst scenario in “Anne Will” – and has to take it hard

 Conclusion of the “Anne Will” talk

 The good thing about criticism: It’s so easy to hand out.
-And almost all of the guests that evening make use of this simplicity, and they all agree that what the federal government is doing is miserable.
+And this simplicity is used by almost all of the guests that evening, who are pretty much in agreement that what the federal government is doing is miserable.
 Only Manuela Schwesig dares to look ahead – but only after she has also properly distributed.
 The talk left the viewer with the impression: Okay, scolding was probably necessary.
 But: how is it better now?
 And: who will implement it then?
 The countries?
 The municipalities or the federal government?
 There was a big question mark …

 You can read all the important information about the Corona summit on Monday here in our news ticker.